 It's not necessary.

 We skied the resorts, but we went mostly to remote places for backcountry skiing.
 We drove on all kinds of conditions: dry pavement, black ice, hard pack snow, fresh fluffy snow, you name it.
-We could go everywhere we wanted (keeping in mind we’re not a snowmobile…
+We could go everywhere we wanted, keeping in mind we’re not a snowmobile…

-But it would be nice!
+But yeah, it would be nice!

-If you are an off-road enthusiast (personally we go off-road just because we sometimes have to, not because we enjoy it) or if you don’t like shoveling or using the recovery devices, 4×4 is the way to go.
+If you are an off-road enthusiast (personally we go off-road just to get to the trailheads, not because we enjoy it) or if you don’t like shoveling or using the recovery devices, 4×4 is the way to go.

-1.3- Winter Tires
+1.5- Winter Tires

 Are winter tires necessary in winter?